-- Situation (S1) is dominated by exogenous factors over which the network service provider has little control (for instance, the degree of direct competition within a given market and the favorability of local capital market conditions), but there are still options to improve one's situation (for instance, changing capital structure and negotiating for favorable terms with regulators). - Strategy (S2) is maximized by identifying and focusing on the geographic and consumer outcomes that not only deliver the highest share gains but also create the highest barriers to one's competition. - Spending ( $S_3$ ) is effectively the return on investment of the underlying project and is therefore maximized by minimizing cost while accelerating and assuring income.
-Interestingly, this is the classic efficiency lever that most NSPs use as the primary (if not only) variable in the capital optimization objective function. - Situation (S4) denotes the effort involved in making and executing decisions and is minimized by creating an operating model that allows the organization to quickly come to effective decisions that can be consistently executed.
-In our experience, it accounts for more than half of why companies fail to be capital effective.
+- Situation (S_a) is dominated by exogenous factors over which the network service provider has little control (for instance, the degree of direct competition within a given market and the favorability of local capital market conditions), but there are still options to improve one's situation (for instance, changing capital structure and negotiating for favorable terms with regulators). - Strategy (S1) is maximized by identifying and focusing on the geographic and consumer outcomes that not only deliver the highest share gains but also create the highest barriers to one's competition. - Spending (S2) is effectively the return on investment of the underlying project and is therefore maximized by minimizing cost while accelerating and assuring income.
+Interestingly, this is the classic efficiency lever that most NSPs use as the primary (if not only) variable in the capital optimization objective function. - Structure (S2) denotes the effort involved in making and executing decisions and is minimized by creating an operating model that allows the organization to quickly come to effective decisions that can be consistently executed.
+In our experience, it accounts for more than half of why companies fail to be capital effective. - Spending.
+Once senior management determines strategic intent, the challenge becomes maximizing each project's ROI above and beyond what is possible through traditional procurement levers.
+The key to unlocking larger returns is disciplined consideration of alternatives to achieve the same goal.
+For example, consider a cable provider that wants to launch gigabit broadband.
+The default project to enable this would be network segmentation, which pushes fiber deeper into residential neighborhoods.
+But there are other ways to boost capacity, including increasing bandwidth, upgrading technology, transcoding video, reallocating channels from TV to data and shaping traffic to share capacity fairly across users.
+Also, preselling, restricting the geographic scope of the launch and reducing peak-hour service are some commercial options.
+While segmentation will almost certainly be part of the answer, a hybrid approach could deliver better returns.